ryanwang520/api-docs/source/includes/_integrations.md

 Once you've successfully created the project and associated with the appointment, you can verify the integration status in ArcSite follow these steps:

-1. Check if the Project created via the API appears in the Project List.
+1. Check if the project created via the API appears in the project List.
 If it's missing, this indicates a project creation failure.
    ![Untitled](images/i360/project_list_png.png)
-2. Within the ArcSite app, create a Drawing within the Project and upload it to the Cloud.
+2. Within the ArcSite app, create a drawing within the project and upload it to the Cloud.
-3. On the ArcSite user site, select the uploaded Drawing.
+3. On the ArcSite user site, select the uploaded drawing.
 4. In the Takeoff & Estimate Tab, ensure the **Send to I360** button is visible.
    ![Untitled](images/i360/send_to_i360_png.png)
-5. If the **Send to I360** button appears, it confirms the successful association, allowing the Project to push data to associated i360 appointment.
+5. If the **Send to I360** button appears, it confirms the successful association, allowing the project to push data to associated i360 appointment.
 If the button is missing, this indicates a project association failure.
 Please check the [associate API](#associate-i360-appointment-with-arcsite-project) for more information.

 ### Connecting Products between ArcSite and I360